 Our team at Trading Strategy Guides is building up the most comprehensive step-by-step guide into Harmonic trading.
 We highly advise you start by reading the introduction of the harmonic patterns here, Harmonic Pattern Trading Strategy- Easy Step By Step Guide.

 It’s necessary to read the introductory article into the harmonic patterns.
-This will give you a better understanding about how to trade the Shark Harmonic Pattern.
+This will give you a better understanding of how to trade the Shark Harmonic Pattern.

 The Shark pattern may be a relatively new harmonic pattern.
 In 2011, the pattern was discovered by Scott Carney, but it has the same features as many harmonic patterns.
 This is because it follows certain Fibonacci ratios for its structure to be validated.